seema-umadi/docker/README.md

 10. what are distroless image? distroless images contain only your application and its runtime dependencies with a very minimum operating system libraries. they do not contain package managers, shells or any other programs you would expect to find in a standard linux distribution. they are very small and lightweighted images.

+12. what is volume in docker?
+	creating volume is a way to stored data on host file system. separate from the containers filesystem. so that the data can persist even if the container is deleted and recreated.

+13. what is bind mount?
+	Bind mounts have the same behavior as volumes, but are specified using a host path instead of a volume name.